vs TradogramVendor comparison

 LineNow inverts the architecture.
 The system starts with consumption (POS sync) and works backwards into procurement:

 • Closed-loop control.
 Item → cart → PO sent → reply parsed → received → inventory → next recommendation.
-Buyer touches three moments: approve cart, click send, confirm receipt.
-Everything else is automatic.
+Buyer keeps the control points while supplier changes and receiving state stay tied to the order record.

-• Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, and web portals.
-Equivalent to Microsoft's Dynamics 365 Supplier Communications Agent, at $50/month.
+• Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, and web portals, creating reviewable supplier-reply updates inside the PO workflow.

 • Layer 2 AI: conversational analytics chatbot, custom report templates, AI order builder.